kriskowal/gtor/README.md

 expect(array).toEqual([10, 20, 30]);
 ```

-Note that ECMAScript 5, at Doug Crockford’s behest, allows JavaScript keywords
+Since ECMAScript 5, at Doug Crockford’s behest, JavaScript allows keywords to be
-to be used for property names.
+used for property names.

 Just as iterations can carry an index from an array iterator, `yield` would
 accept an optional index argument.